Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Introduction

 In this article, we employ a $2+1$-flavor NJL model to revisit the problem of determining the strength of the vector interaction, utilizing the improved and more precise LQCD data on the curvature~\cite{HotQCD:2018pds}.
 Our motivation is drawn from a recent study~\cite{Ali:2024nrz}, which found that the curvature coefficients of the crossover line obtained within a $2+1$-flavor NJL model align remarkably well with LQCD simulations and exhibit minimal dependence on model parameters.
 Additionally, it was proposed that determining the second-order curvature coefficient of the $T-\mu_B$ line ($\kappa_2^B$) as a function of the strangeness chemical potential ($\mu_S$) on the lattice would enhance the predictability of NJL-type models.
 We extend this framework by introducing both flavor-independent and flavor-dependent vector interactions, with coupling strengths $G_V$ and $g_V$, respectively.

 We varied the vector interaction strengths $G_V$ and $g_V$ in units of $G_S$ across positive and negative ranges and evaluated the corresponding $\kappa_2^B$ and $\kappa_4^B$.
 Using precise lattice QCD data for $\kappa_2^B$, we narrowed down the range of these vector interaction strengths.
 However, $\kappa_4^B$ estimates from LQCD are consistently zero within uncertainties, offering limited guidance.
 Lattice results that impose the strangeness neutrality condition (zero net strange quark) provide an additional method for constraining the data with a finite strangeness chemical potential, $\mu_S$.
 This motivates further exploration of the impact of $\mu_S$ on the curvature coefficients $\kappa_{2,4}^B$ in the presence of vector interactions, previously studied in Ref.~\cite{Ali:2024nrz} without them.
 This analysis enhances our understanding of flavor mixing between the light and strange quark sectors.
 In the NJL model, the 't Hooft determinant term generally captures flavor mixing, while a flavor-independent vector interaction couples the two sectors via their number densities as well.
 By examining the variation of $\kappa_2^B$ with $\mu_S$, we propose a novel approach to distinguish the contributions from these two mechanisms of flavor mixing and outline potential implications.
-With the narrowed range of $G_V$ and $g_V$, we finally provide the location of the critical endpoint (CEP) in our model, which is consistent with the existing LQCD bound~\cite{Borsanyi:2021hbk,Philipsen:2021qji}, however, differing significantly from functional methods' present predictions~\cite{Gunkel:2021oya,Gao:2020fbl}.
+With the narrowed range of $G_V$ and $g_V$, we finally determine the location of the critical endpoint (CEP) in our model, which is consistent with the existing LQCD bound~\cite{Borsanyi:2021hbk,Philipsen:2021qji}, but differs from the current predictions of functional methods~\cite{Gunkel:2021oya,Gao:2020fbl}.

 The article is presented in the following way.
 In section~\ref{sec:form}, we provide the details of the NJL model as required for the present study and briefly discuss the procedure to estimate the curvature.
 In section~\ref{sec:results}, we show the results and discuss the estimation of the curvature coefficients in different physical conditions.
 Finally, in section~\ref{ssec:res_cep}, we find the locations of the CEP within the allowed range of parameters before we conclude in section~\ref{sec:sum}.